seekrcentral/seekrflow/README.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

-Once this has been done, set up a new environments:
+Once this has been done, set up a new environment:

 ```sh
 mamba create -n SEEKR2 python=3.11 --yes